-Stephanie Painter is developing a mixed common law practice, accepting instructions across a range of criminal, employment, regulatory and family matters, with a focus on crime.
+Stephanie Painter has a mixed common law practice, accepting instructions across a range of criminal, employment, regulatory and public law matters, with a focus on crime.

 Prior to coming to the Bar, Stephanie worked as a Project Manager for a global e-disclosure company.
 Stephanie managed numerous international projects with magic-circle law firms and advised clients on the e-discovery process from start to finish.
 Stephanie has also previously worked as a Legal Assistant for a regional solicitors firm, so has a working knowledge of case management.

 Stephanie is a qualified Grade 2 CPS Panel Advocate, prosecuting and defending Magistrates and Crown Court trials.